thinkful-ei-rabbit/capstone-three-client-team-b/README.md

 ## Storytime

 Go Fish is a classic children's card game where users try to win the most books (a matching set of cards).
 Throughout the game, users can chat with one another.
-Also, the chat box displays updates of what's going on in the game.
+Also, the game displays updates of what's going on between players.
 For example, if player 1 asks player 3 for a card.
-Then the chat box will display whether or not player 3 told player 1 to go fish.
+Then the display will show whether or not player 3 told player 1 to go fish.
 The term "go fish" refers to when users have to draw a card from the deck.
 Currently, users can also see a card be added to other player's hands.
-Within the game, users are only displayed their own cards [note: other users' cards are not displayed in state, for you devs who might be wondering ;)] Overall, this was an exciting project to start, because we had no prior experience to building a gaming application, but we took on the challenge!
+Within the game, users are only displayed their own cards [note: other users' cards are not displayed in state, for you devs who might be wondering ;)].
+There's more [notes on game play under](#Notes-on-Game-play) Getting Started.
+Overall, this was an exciting project to start, because we had no prior experience to building a gaming application, but we took on the challenge!
 We have a few [upcoming users stories](#Upcoming-Features) that we're excited to implement as well!

 Fun tidbits: